4mbl/notion-api-wrapper/README.md

 const page = await builder.create();
 ```

-In additiion to creating pages, you can also use the `PageBuilder` to fetch, update, and delete existing pages.
+In additiion to creating pages, you can also use the `PageBuilder` to fetch, update, and trash existing pages.

 ```ts
 const pageId = '00000000000000000000000000000000';